LeiNiclas/Rhythmapper/README.md

 - **Export** (runs `beatmapExporter.py`)

-## 📊 Rthm Browser
+## 📊 Rthm File Browser
-If you wish to gain a deeper insight into you generated levels, you can use the **Rthm File Browser**.
+If you wish to gain a deeper insight into your generated levels, you can use the **Rthm File Browser**.
 Launch it by executing the command:

 ```bash
 python rthmFileBrowser.py
 ```
 To see your generated files, choose the folder that contains your generated levels.
 You will then see all of the `.rthm` files appear in your browser.
 When selecting them, a range of statistics are displayed, such as the total amount of notes generated as well as the overall note distribution or a note-per-lane heatmap.
-You can also run the visualizer for any generated beatmap.
+You can also run the visualizer for any selected `.rthm` beatmap.

 ---